rentsdue/PlatformGameProject/README.md

 2. Open the project in your preferred Java development environment.

-3. Run the game by executing the `Game` class.
+3. Run the game by executing the main class.

 ## Credits